Simone Strobel coronial inquest: Ex-school cleaner Brett Groth claims he saw Toby Moran in bombshell evidence

 “I don’t recall at anytime saying words to that effect,” he said in relation to Ms Strobel.

-Mr Vidler told the court he had nothing to do with her murder and has only ever spoken to police because he had been living in the same Lismore Tourist Caravan Park from where she went missing.
+Mr Vidler told the court he had nothing to do with her murder and has only ever spoken to police because he had been living in the same Lismore Tourist Caravan Park, where she was staying.

 Two witnesses have given evidence they overheard him make the remark a number of times as well as “they (Germans) should stay in their own country”.

-The five-day inquest hearings concluded with Ms Strobel’s sister Chrsitina speaking on behalf of her family.
+The five-day inquest hearings concluded with Ms Strobel’s sister Christina speaking on behalf of her family.

-Through heavy emotions she detailed the detrimental effect her sister’s death had had on the family but also now the lack of answers and the veil of lies.
+She detailed the impact of Ms Strobel’s death on the family, made worse by the lack of answers and veil of lies.

 She thanked police, branded those that know information but have not been forthcoming as “cowards” and was saddened that an “honest version” of events has never been given.

-Naming a culprit would not ease the pain but would end the questions of how and why and the endless spinning of questions she said.
+Naming a culprit would not ease the pain but would end the questions, she said.

 The coroner will now prepare a report.